 So, the compressors are mostly used in the stages.
 The later stage is smaller than the first one.
 To increase the discharge pressure the stages are used.
 The more stages more will be compression.

-Let’s know about the wide range of compressor types.
+After getting the basic knowledge of what are compressors, let’s know about the wide range of compressor types.